kyoku-labs/kyoku-wallet/README.md

 **An open-source, secure, and user-friendly self-custodial cryptocurrency wallet for the Solana blockchain.**
 Manage your tokens & NFTs, explore dApps, and engage with DeFi seamlessly.

 Kyoku Wallet is a Chrome browser extension designed to provide a safe and intuitive gateway to the Solana ecosystem.
-Whether you're managing SPL tokens, curating your NFT collection, interacting with decentralized applications (dApps), or diving into DeFi, Kyoku aims to make your Solana experience smooth and secure.
+Whether you’re managing SPL tokens, curating your NFT collection, interacting with decentralized applications (dApps), or diving into DeFi, Kyoku aims to make your Solana experience smooth and secure.
 As an open-source project, we prioritise transparency and community trust.

 ---